This post may contain affiliate links. Please see my disclosure policy for details.

 Top tips for Photography in Edinburgh

 - Unfortunately, Scotland does see a lot of rain!
 But, I think the Edinburgh stone glistens during this time and transforms the city to look even more moody, mysterious and amazing.
 However, just in case, make sure to protect your camera equipment.
-Check out this camera rain cover.

 - On that note, make sure you get travel insurance to protect your gear.
 I always use World Nomad’s for their reliable policies.